What Are Credit Card Points, How Do They Work, And What Can You Buy With Them?

 - Gift cards - Depending on whether or not the bank has a partnership with some retailers, you might be able to get gift cards in exchange for your points.

-- Third-party sites - many banks offer to let you use your credit card points to shop on Amazon, for example, pay for Uber rides, or use them to lower the price of other services.
+- Third-party sites - Many banks offer to let you use your credit card points to shop on Amazon, for example, pay for Uber rides, or use them to lower the price of other services.

 - Charitable donation - You can also put your points to a noble use and donate them to a charity.
 Make sure to check the reward rate for this option with your bank.
 Unfortunately, points might not be worth much in this case, so it might even be better to redeem them as cash back and then donate the money yourself.

-What Is The Average Value Of Credit Card Points?
+The Average Value Of Credit Card Points

 Generally, a single point is worth a single cent.
 However, the actual point value typically depends on how the points are spent.
 Knowing how much your points are worth for particular purchases can make a significant difference in how much you benefit from spending them.